Windmill-City/fcpu-zh-cn/readme.md

 fCPU is a combinator that includes:

 - program text
-- a set of registers (for storing signals and numbers)
+- a set of registers (for storing signals or\and numbers)
+- couple of memory channels (for storing not zero signals and numbers)
 - processor (command processor and vector coprocessor)